Refugee-Learning-Accelerator/rla-course-central/challenge1/concept.md

 ### Who is the primary user and how will the chatbot engage the user?

 The primary user of the chatbot will be the parents.
-Kindergarten teachers can also be a main user for the same service, depending on Tempo’s scope of work.
+Kindergarten teachers can also be a main user for the same service, depending on Tembo’s scope of work.

 ### What activity does the chatbot facilitate that would not otherwise be possible?